UPDATE: THE FGIMD ACT HAS BEEN INTRODUCED IN THE 115TH CONGRESS AS HR 1187

 Members of Congress Can Help

-Implementing the research recommendations of the National Commission on Digestive Diseases, which are outlined in their recent report, Opportunities and Challenges in Digestive Disease Research: Recommendations of the National Commission on Digestive Diseases, to expand the FGIMDs research portfolio at the National Institute of Diabetes and Digestive and Kidney Diseases.
+- Implementing the research recommendations of the National Commission on Digestive Diseases, to expand the FGIMDs research portfolio at the NIH National Institute of Diabetes and Digestive and Kidney Diseases.
 These research recommendations largely focus on improving basic understanding of these conditions and their underlying mechanisms so that both diagnosis and treatment can advance.